ksonnet/ksonnet/docs/cli-reference/ks_validate.md

   -n, --namespace string               If present, the namespace scope for this CLI request
       --password string                Password for basic authentication to the API server --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-      --resolve-images string          Change implementation of resolveImage native function.
-One of: noop, registry (default "noop")
-      --resolve-images-error string    Action when resolveImage fails.
-One of ignore,warn,error (default "warn") --server string                  The address and port of the Kubernetes API server -A, --tla-str stringSlice            Values of top level arguments --tla-str-file stringSlice       Read top level argument from a file
+      --server string                  The address and port of the Kubernetes API server -A, --tla-str stringSlice            Values of top level arguments --tla-str-file stringSlice       Read top level argument from a file